 - Reading records - Please make sure you listen to your child read each day and sign their reading records.
 It is an excellent way for you to help your child succeed in both reading and writing!
 Please record which page your child has read to and also when they have finished a book so we know when to change it.

-- Spellings - Our spelling test is on Wednesday.
-New spellings are sent home on the previous Wednesday, so make sure you help your child practise them ready for their test the following week.
-The weekly list can be accessed and practised using the Spelling Shed website (spellingshed.co.uk) and your child’s individual log on details.
+- Spellings - Our spelling test is on Monday.
+New spellings are sent home on the previous Monday, so make sure you help your child practise them ready for their test the following week.
+The weekly list can be accessed and practised using the Spelling Shed website (co.uk) and your child’s individual log on details.
 The more they practise, the more points they gain – help them to aim for the top of the school table!

-- This half term PE is on Tuesday and Wednesday, so make sure your child comes to school with their full PE kit – T-shirt and shorts, trainers, sweatshirt or hoodie and jogging bottoms for outdoor sessions.
+- This half term PE is on Tuesdays and Wednesdays, so make sure your child comes to school with their full PE kit – T-shirt and shorts, trainers, sweatshirt or hoodie and jogging bottoms for outdoor sessions.

-- Homework – every week, children are expected to learn their spellings, read their school book for at least 10 minutes a night and complete a piece of either maths or literacy homework.
-This is handed out every Friday and needs to be handed in by the following Wednesday.
+- Homework – every week, children are expected to learn their spellings, read their school book for at least 10 minutes a night.